-Guests
+Guests\

 A guest is defined as any person who is visiting a suite or apartment where they do not live.
-This includes other SSU students and residents of other suites or apartments.
-Due to the COVID-19 pandemic, no guests are permitted inside any building in the residential community.
+This includes other SSU students and residents of other campus residential suites or apartments.

 The following information governs the presence and behavior of guests: